 It’s important to keep your fingers hovering over the strings as you play and not let them flail about at will.
 In the beginner stages it can be difficult to control extra movement in the fingers.
 However, if you can, place down the note you’re going to play and then bring the other strings that aren’t yet playing and let them hover over the same string.
 As you cross strings, keep your fingers lined up in a row over that string.
 The more you can control the fingers that are not in use, the easier and more efficient your playing will be.

-We hope you’ve enjoyed this article on how to play a C Major Scale.
+We hope you’ve enjoyed this article on how to play a C Major guitar scale.
 Download your beginner’s guide to get the score to follow along below.

 We have many more lessons for complete beginners like this at Classical Guitar Corner Academy.
 Come learn about the theory behind the Major Scale, left-hand technique, and so much more: Join Classical Guitar Corner Academy today!